It’s almost time: The prelude to the 2021 legislative session will begin with the pre-filing of bills this week.

 By the numbers

-In 2019, the Senate introduced a total of 518 bills — and 233 of those were pre-filed.
-Forty-five bills were truly agreed and finally passed by the General Assembly; 41 were signed by the governor.
+In comparison, the Senate introduced a total of 518 bills — and 233 of those were pre-filed — in 2019.
+Then, 34 pre-filed Senate bills were truly agreed and finally passed by the General Assembly; 32 got the governor’s signature.

 In 2018, 303 of 558 bills considered were pre-filed.
 And in 2017, nearly 250 of the 544 bills introduced were filed before the official start of the session.